-Note: This Best Practice (BP) is one of a group of eight documents relating to the sale of bonds.
-These eight documents should be read and considered in conjunction with each other because of the interaction of the processes to which they apply.
+Note: This Best Practice (BP) is one of a group of seven documents relating to the sale of bonds.
+These seven documents should be read and considered in conjunction with each other because of the interaction of the processes to which they apply.
 The documents are:

-One of the most important outcomes of the sale of bonds, the cost of borrowing, is established through the pricing process.
+Cost of borrowing, one of the most important outcomes of the sale of bonds, is established through the pricing process.
 Unlike a competitive sale, bond pricing in a negotiated sale requires a much greater degree of issuer involvement.
-The issuer negotiates both the yield on the bonds and the underwriters’ compensation (also called underwriter discount or gross spread), which includes the takedown (or sales commission), management fee, underwriting risk, and expenses.
-An issuer’s success in negotiating the price of its bonds depends on its ability and willingness to devote sufficient time to understanding the market and the historical performance of its bonds.
+An issuer negotiates both the yield on the bonds and the underwriters’ compensation (also called underwriter discount or gross spread), which includes the takedown (or sales commission), management fee, underwriting risk, and expenses.
+Success by an issuer in negotiating the price of its bonds depends on the issuer’s ability and willingness to devote sufficient time to understanding the market and the historical performance of its bonds.

-GFOA recommends that state and local government issuers strive for the best balance between the yield for each maturity and the takedown to achieve the lowest overall cost of financing.
+GFOA recommends that state and local government issuers strive for a balance between the yield for each maturity and the takedown to achieve the lowest overall cost of borrowing.
 The following actions by issuers are recommended to improve the pricing process:

 - including a provision in the request for proposal that requires respondents to indicate the range of costs for each component of compensation and specify an expected maximum for each,